Best UV sterilisers for your baby’s bottles and equipment

 Updated on

-Sterilising your baby's bottles and accessories is super important, and UV sterilisers can make life a lot easier.
-It can be a long and tedious task sterilising and one you'll need to do until your baby is one year old.
-There are lots of innovative sterilisers out there to help make this process easier.
+Sterilising your baby's bottles and accessories is really important, and UV sterilisers are among some of the best sterilisers out there, making life a lot easier.
+Sterilising can be a long and tedious task, and according to the NHS, you'll need to do it until your baby is one year old, so you'll want to invest in a good piece of kit that won't let you down.

 Best UV sterilisers at a glance:

-Best overall UV steriliser: Nuby UV Steriliser - Buy here on Nuby.
+Best overall UV steriliser: Nuby UV Steriliser - Buy now on Amazon UK

-Best fast UV steriliser: Vital Baby Nuture Advance Pro UV Steriliser - Buy here on Amazon.
+Best UV steriliser for a larger capacity: Vital Baby Nuture Advance Pro UV Steriliser - Buy now on Amazon UK

-Best UV sterilisers for dummies: Munchkin Portable Soother + Dummy UV Steriliser - Buy here on Amazon.
+Best UV steriliser for dummies: Munchkin Portable Soother + Dummy UV Steriliser - Buy now on Amazon UK

-Best portable UV steriliser: Nuby UV Steriliser Bag - Buy here on Boots.
+Best portable UV steriliser: Nuby UV Portable Baby Bottle Steriliser Bag - Buy now on Amazon UK

 Best overall UV steriliser